pullusdoctus/dsa/README.md

 # dsa
-Repository for notes, exercises, homework, etc., for the Data Structures and Algorithms class in the University of Costa Rica
+Repository for notes, exercises, homework, etc., for the CI-0116 Data Structures and Algorithms class taken at the University of Costa Rica